 Horses and riders should approach the bridge straight, without hesitation.
 They should transition to a walk before ascending the bridge.
 When scoring this obstacle, the judge will consider the quality of the transitions, the quality of the walk over the bridge, and the overall harmony and confidence exhibited by the horse and rider.

 The wooden bridge may also be used during the Speed trial.
 When this is the case, competitors may cross the bridge at any speed.
-It also acceptable for the horse and rider to leap onto and off of the bridge, provided all four hooves touch the bridge at least once and they cross the bridge in its entirety.
+It also acceptable for the horse and rider to leap onto and off of the bridge, provided they cross the bridge in its entirety.

 Last updated March 11, 2016